nekosune/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The model correctly guessed all the new traffic signs, though I suspect that is thanks to clear choices in them
+The model got 4 out of 5 of the signs correct. this 80% accuracy is worse then the test set, but I suspect with more new traffic signs, that would settle closer to the training/validation set's 93% accuracy.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)